whippingdot/whippingdot/README.md

 ## Projects

-- [Cricket-Attax](https://github.com/whippingdot/Cricket-Attax) - This is a cricket simulator with a lot of features to make it as realistic and intuitive as possible!
-Possibly my only major project so far, I am still working on this right now 😓
+- [Cricket-Attax](https://github.com/whippingdot/Cricket-Attax) - This is a cricket simulator with almost all features to make it as realistic as possible!
+It has an implemented draft system with special values for every batsman and bowler, making every single player unique.
+This provides strategy to the sim and makes it more fun to run through - you can learn the meta and get good.
 - [Language-Tutorials](https://github.com/whippingdot/Language-Tutorials) - An old project of mine, this was my attempt at making tutorials for a variety of programming languages (and markdown) I am familiar with.
 I worked with several friends of mine to work on this but never was able to get too far ☹️

 ## Contact